ntutic/json_scrapy/docs/topics/components.rst

 :ref:`extensions <topics-extensions>`, :ref:`item pipelines
 <topics-item-pipeline>`, and :ref:`spider middlewares
 <topics-spider-middleware>`, you should raise
-:exc:`scrapy.exceptions.NotConfigured`, passing a description of the issue as a parameter to the exception so that it is printed in the logs, for the user to see.
+:exc:`jscrapy.exceptions.NotConfigured`, passing a description of the issue as a parameter to the exception so that it is printed in the logs, for the user to see.
 For other components, feel free to raise whatever other exception feels right to you; for example, :exc:`RuntimeError` would make sense for a Scrapy